Tom McNair: Series 3

 The 20-year-old werewolf Tom comes with his vampire-hunting dad McNair, to the house of Mitchell, Annie, George and Nina.
 He fancies Nina, but nothing ever happens between them since Nina is in love with George.
 When Tom finds out that he isn’t McNair’s son and that he has been lied to his whole life it makes him very angry, but eventually he forgives McNair.
 Finally, McNair is killed by the vampire Herrick.
 Tom discovers his adoptive father’s body and buries him.
 He swears revenge and wants to kill the vampires responsible for it, but not only them even more vampires have to be killed.

 Series 4

-After his dad McNair, later also George and Nina have died Tom has decided to stay with Annie and Eve (George and Ninas daughter).
+After his dad McNair, later also George and Nina have died Tom has decided to stay with Annie and Eve (George and Nina’s daughter).
 They are the only persons he is familiar with, apart from his dad.
 He also feels responsible for Eve and tries to take care for her and protect her.
 Tom meets the werewolf Allison and a romance develops between the two of them.
-Getting to know Toms life, Allison soon starts to hunt vampires as well.
+Getting to know Tom’s life, Allison soon starts to hunt vampires as well.
 In fear that his lifestyle is unsuitable for Allison Tom rejects her.
 Living together with the vampire Hal, Tom learns to be less judgemental towards some vampires.
 Along with Hal tries to fight off the Old Ones, ancient vampires who want to take over the world.
 However, in the end it is Annie who sacrifices herself and Eve and finally defeats them.